Karan-Jain-26/Stock-Price-Prediction-LSTM/README.md

 # Stock-Price-Prediction-LSTM
-Stock Price Prediction System, created using Stacked LSTM technique in Jupyter iPython Notebook!
+Stock Price Prediction System, created using Stacked Long Short Term Memory technique in Jupyter iPython Notebook!
+This notebook predicts the stock prices for Infosys and Tata Consultancy Services.
-Created by Aditya Dixit, Karan Jain and Rhythm Chheda